-- In Phase I, products are typically introduced into healthy human subjects or into selected patient populations to test for adverse reactions, dosage tolerance, absorption and distribution, metabolism, excretion and clinical pharmacology.
+In Phase I, products are typically introduced into healthy human subjects or into selected patient populations to test for adverse reactions, dosage tolerance, absorption and distribution, metabolism, excretion and clinical pharmacology.

-patient population to (i) determine the efficacy of the product for specific targeted indications and populations, (ii) determine optimal dosage and dosage tolerance and (iii) identify possible adverse effects and safety risks.
+- Phase II involves studies in a limited patient population to (i) determine the efficacy of the product for specific targeted indications and populations, (ii) determine optimal dosage and dosage tolerance and (iii) identify possible adverse effects and safety risks.
 When a dose is chosen and a candidate product is found to be effective and to have an acceptable safety profile in Phase II evaluations, Phase III trials begin. - Phase III trials are undertaken to conclusively demonstrate clinical efficacy and to test further for safety within an expanded patient population, generally at multiple study sites.

 The FDA continually reviews the clinical trial plans and results and may suggest changes or may require discontinuance of the trials at any time if significant safety issues arise.

-4. Submission to the FDA of marketing The results of the preclinical studies and authorization applications clinical studies are submitted to the FDA in the form of marketing approval authorization applications.
-5. FDA approval of the application(s) prior to any commercial sale or shipment of the The testing and approval process will require substantial time, effort and expense.
-The time for approval is affected by a number of drug.
-Biologic product manufacturing establishments located in certain states also factors, including relative risks and may be subject to separate regulatory and benefits demonstrated in clinical trials, the licensing requirement availability of alternative treatments and the severity of the disease.
+The results of the preclinical studies and clinical studies are submitted to the FDA in the form of marketing approval authorization applications.

+The testing and approval process will require substantial time, effort and expense.
+The time for approval is affected by a number of factors, including relative risks and benefits demonstrated in clinical trials, the availability of alternative treatments and the severity of the disease.
 Additional animal studies or clinical trials may be requested during the FDA review period which might add to that time.